Snap to Network

 Input Layer

-The point features that will be snapped to the network based on user-defined parameters.
+The point features to snap to the network based on user-defined parameter values.

 This dataset must have Track ID and Start Time key fields defined.